 The Philippine islands are situated in the tropics, in the entire extent between the northern hemisphere and the equator.
 In these climate zones, due to the increased sunshine, you can’t feel the cold season unlike in Europe and USA.
 Instead, the weather in the Philippines is simply differentiated as “hot-season” and “rainy-season”.

-This division is makes more or less sense, depending on the destination in the Philippines.
-This article gives a first orientation for all travelers who want to visit this charming country.
-Precise weather forecasting is, however, very difficult with 7,641 islands, as certain weather phenomena can cross the typical weather conditions and the weather itself can vary widely between nearby neighboring islands.
+This distinction is more or less accurate, depending on the destination in the Philippines you want to visit.
+Precise weather forecasting is, however, very difficult with about 7,641 islands, as certain weather phenomena can cross the typical weather conditions and the weather itself can vary widely between nearby neighboring islands.

 The warmer season or “hot-season”

-The daily temperatures during this time can reach values of over 40 ° C, which is why caution is advised.
+The daily temperatures during this time can reach values of over 40° C, which is why caution is advised.
 A major problem is that the temperatures do not fall off at night.
-Without air conditioning, the bed rest can become difficult.
+Without air conditioning, sleeping can become difficult.
 This weather can continue until June.

 The rainy season

 As a consequence, the rainy season will start between mid-June and early July.
 It would be felt during the months of June, July, to December and January.
 However, rainy season does not necessarily mean that rain can be expected all the time.
 Often, it is only occasional shivers, which prefer to descend in the late afternoon or at night.
-As the temperatures can reach quite high values even during the rainy season, occasional rainstorms are to be expected.
-Typical for the rainy season is that the sky is usually covered with dark clouds.
+As the temperatures can be very high even during the rainy season, occasional rainstorms are to be expected.

 Typhoons during the rainy season